 We are pleased to feature the Cashmere Goat Association and their annual show at the Vermont Sheep & Wool Festival.
 The cashmere exhibit is located in the Riverside Barns on the far end of the Festival grounds.

 Stop by the ever popular Drop In & Spin and try your hand on one of the spinning wheels under the tutelage of our volunteer spinners from Six Loose Ladies and friends.

 Spend some time with our volunteer knitters and sample yarns from our vendors at the Knit Along.

 We introduced our Yarn & Fiber Tasting in 2014 as a way to showcase yarns and spinning fibers from many of our vendors.

 The Not-Just-Fiber-Arts Contest will be judged Saturday morning and exhibited at Floral Hall beginning at around noon on Saturday.

 Our Sheep Herding Demonstrations are always popular.
 Located between the Dodge Gilman Building and the Food Vendors, demos will include sheep herding and sheep shearing.

 The Festival is making a special effort to recruit new and different vendors of fresh, delicious and local foods.
 If you are a food vendor or can suggest a vendor, please contact us.
-If you are a food vendor, click here to find the application to vend at the Vermont Sheep & Wool Festival.
+The food vendor application will be posted at a later date.

 Festival music will be provided by Royalton Community Radio.